nventive/pipeline-templates/CONTRIBUTING.md

 We'd love to accept your patches, contributions and suggestions to this project.
 Here are a few small guidelines you need to follow.

+When creating or chaging a template make sure to also update the corresponding example in the `examples` directory and also test your changes!

 ## Code of conduct

 To better foster an open, innovative and inclusive community please refer to our